mvoelk/keras_layers/README.md

 Image Inpainting for Irregular Holes Using Partial Convolutions [arXiv:1804.07723](https://arxiv.org/abs/1804.07723)

 ## GroupConv2D
 Group Convolution provides CNNs with discreter rotation in- and equivariance by sharing weights over symmetries.
 Depending on the application, Group Convolution leads to better results and fast convergence.
-The computation performed in the layer is still slower compared to standard convolution.
+The computation performed in the layer is still slower compared to normal convolution, but the expanded kernel can be loaded into a regular Conv2D layer (thanks to Taco Cohen for pointing that out).

 Group Equivariant Convolutional Networks [arXiv:1602.07576](https://arxiv.org/abs/1602.07576)
 Rotation Equivariant CNNs for Digital Pathology [arXiv:1806.03962](https://arxiv.org/abs/1806.03962)